-Cash used by operating activities was \$1,202,000 in the second quarter of 2014, compared with \$3,438,000 provided in the second quarter of 2013.
-The decrease in cash from operating activities was the result of lower operating profit, changes in non-cash working capital, higher corporation taxes paid and higher interest expense paid.
+Cash used by operating activities was \$2,744,000 in the third quarter of 2014, compared with \$1,260,000 provided in the third quarter of 2013.
+The increase in cash used in operating activities was the result of an increased operating loss, changes in non-cash working capital and higher finance expense paid.

-During the first half of 2013, cash used by operating activities was \$2,145,000, compared with \$3,107,000 used in the first half of 2013.
-The decrease in the use of cash from operating activities was the result of changes in non-cash working capital and lower corporation taxes paid, partially offset by higher interest expense paid and lower operating profit.
+During the first nine months of 2014, cash used by operating activities was \$4,889,000, compared with \$1,847,000 used in the comparative period in 2013.
+The increase in the use of cash from operating activities was reduced operating profit and higher finance expense paid, partially offset by lower corporation taxes paid and changes in working capital.

-Investing activities during the three and six months ended 30 June 2014 used \$2,407,000 and \$3,324,000, respectively.
-This compared with \$4,937,000 and \$12,087,000, respectively, used in the three and six months ended 30 June 2013.
-During the first half of 2014, the Company incurred deferred exploration and development expenditures at the Company's Ollachea Gold Project (\$3,771,000) and deferred exploration expenditures at the Corihuarmi mine (\$395,000).
-There was also \$157,000 spent on the purchase of property, plant and equipment at the Corihuarmi mine.
-This was partially offset by proceeds of \$1,125,000 on the sale of the Chapi-Chapi exploration project in Peru.
+Investing activities during the three and nine months ended 30 September 2014 provided \$6,913,000 and \$3,589,000, respectively.
+This compared with \$4,910,000 and \$16,997,000, respectively, used in the three and nine months ended 30 September 2013.
+During the first nine months of 2014, the Company incurred deferred exploration and development expenditures at the Company's Ollachea Gold Project of \$5,494,000 and deferred exploration expenditures at the Corihuarmi mine of \$575,000.
+There was also \$1,058,000 spent on property, plant and equipment at the Corihuarmi mine, most of which was spent on a leach pad expansion.
+These expenditures were offset by proceeds of \$9,803,000 on the sale the Company's joint venture interest in Minera IRL Patagonia and \$1,125,000 on the sale of the Chapi-Chapi exploration project in Peru.

-Investing activities during the second quarter of 2013 largely related to deferred exploration and development expenditures at the Company's Ollachea and Don Nicolás Gold Projects and property, plant and equipment at Corihuarmi.
+Investing activities during the nine months ended 30 September 2013 largely related to deferred exploration and development expenditures at the Company's Ollachea and Don Nicolás Gold Projects and property, plant and equipment at Corihuarmi.

-There were limited financing activities during the three months ended 30 June 2014 and 2013.
-Financing activities during the six months ended 30 June 2014 provided \$4,847,000.
+Financing activities during the three months ended 30 September 2014 used \$1,508,000, which was largely related to the \$1,500,000 payment to Macquarie Bank for the one-year extension of the \$30 million debt facility to 30 June 2015.
+Financing activities during the nine months ended 30 September 2014 provided \$3,339,000.
 During the first quarter 2014, the Company drew down on the fourth and final \$5,000,000 Tranche under the Macquarie Bank Finance Facility.
 The corresponding 0.5% gross revenue royalty was registered against the Ollachea property in favour of Macquarie Bank.
 Net proceeds received by the Company, after fees and transaction costs were \$4,909,000.
-During the first half of 2014, the Company incurred costs of \$62,000 related to the issuance of 44,126,780 ordinary shares of Minera IRL to Rio Tinto in settlement of the first instalment plus accrued interest on the outstanding Ollachea property payment.
+Also during the first nine months of 2014, the Company incurred costs of \$70,000 largely related to the issuance of 44,126,780 ordinary shares of Minera IRL to Rio Tinto in settlement of the first instalment plus accrued interest on the outstanding Ollachea property payment.

-Financing activities during the six months ended 30 June 2013 provided \$13,873,000.
+Financing activities during the nine months ended 30 September 2013 provided \$13,873,000.
 On 7 February 2013, the Company completed an offering of 21,775,000 ordinary shares at C\$0.71 per share for gross proceeds of \$15,504,000.
 Total cash costs related to the equity raising were \$1,631,000.
 Additional details on the 7 February 2013 equity financing are provided below under the section entitled, "Liquidity and Capital Resources".